generative-design/Code-Package-Processing-3.x/README.md

 This code package still needs to be updated to Processing 3.x and is work in progress!
-We do our best to finish it as soon as possible.
+Most of it should work by now.
 ===============================================

 Generative Design Code Package (for Processing-3.x)